xtaran/ratpoison-desktop/README.md

     ~/.colordiffrc → colordiffrc
     ~/.emacs       → emacs.el

-These symbolic links can also be automatically setup by calling `bin/setup-symlinks.sh` from this repository.
+These symbolic links can also be automatically set up by calling `bin/setup-symlinks.sh` from this repository.

 ### Source Code